Configuration

 Environment variables for client code

-For security reasons, only environment variables prefixed with BROWSER_PUBLIC_ are accessible in client-side JavaScript (src/browser) to prevent accidental exposure of sensitive data.
+For security reasons, only environment variables prefixed with BROWSER_PUBLIC_ are accessible in client-side JavaScript to prevent accidental exposure of sensitive data.
 The values are only updated at build time, so changes to environment variables will require a rebuild to take effect.

 Environment Variables